Byker: History

 Possibly the earliest form of the visible evidence of development in Byker was by the Roman Emperor, Hadrian.
-A wall, turrets and mile castles, stretching from the east to the west coast provided a barrier to invading border clans and tribes.
+A wall, turrets and milecastles, stretching from the east to the west coast provided a barrier to invading border clans and tribes.
 Hadrian's Wall lies just south of Shields Road and was excavated in the 1990s.
 The area was populated by soldiers and their suppliers of foods, livestock and trades, such as weavers, saddlers and blacksmiths amongst others.
-There are the remains of a mile castle or small fort near Newcastle Stadium.
+There are the remains of a milecastle or small fort near Newcastle Stadium.